sinedied/articles/articles/azure/serverless-chat/serverless-chat.md

 ---
-title: Build a serverless ChatGPT with RAG using LangChain.js
+title: Build a serverless AI Chat with RAG using LangChain.js
 published: true
 description: 'AI apps can be complex to build, but with LangChain.js and Serverless technologies, you can create an enterprise chatbot in no time.
 Using PDFs documents as a source of knowledge, we''ll show how to build a support chatbot that can answer questions using a RAG (Retrieval-Augmented Generation) pipeline.'
 tags: 'webdev, javascript, beginners, ai'